Teams app package

 - When a user pins your app's message extension.

-The icon must be 32x32 pixels.
-It can be white with a transparent background or transparent with a white background (no other colors are permitted).
-The outline icon should not have any extra padding around the symbol.
+Ensure the icon is 32x32 pixels.
+It should be either white with a transparent background or transparent with a white background.
+No other colors are allowed.
+The outline icon mustn't contain any additional padding around the symbol.

 Do: Follow the precise outline icon guidelines

 The RGB values of white used in your icon must be Red: 255, Green: 255, Blue: 255.
 All other parts of the outline icon must be fully transparent, with the alpha channel set to 0.

 Don't: Crop in a circular or rounded square shape